Zero percent Bitcoin taxes?

 - Bitcoin can be a hard thing to explain.
 Even more so in an international setting.
 You might run into difficulties explaining your business model to legislators, corporate service providers, bank and other payment providers.

-- For financial products like bank accounts or Bitcoin exchanges you might need to provide a proof of residence like a utility bill.
-This can be difficult when you are not living anywhere.
+- For financial services such as bank accounts or exchanges you might need to provide a proof of residence like a utility bill.
 Take this into account while making plans.

 - When your business requires things like hiring staff or renting an office space, you could run into challenges when you have a simple offshore company and you need a more solid solution.